Add Social Media Icons in Email Signatures (With 100+ Icons)

 There you have it.
 You’ve successfully added social media icons to an email signature.
 To add more profiles, simply repeat the process as many times as you wish.

 For a simpler way of adding social media icons to email signatures in Office 365, G Suite or Microsoft Exchange, use a dedicated email signature solution from Exclaimer.
-Start a fully-functional free trial now!

 Ready to get started?